timhugh/bujo.nvim/README.md

 Disabled by default:
 ```
+git = {
-  auto_commit_journal = false,
+  auto_commit = false,
-  auto_push_journal = false,
+  auto_push = false,
-  auto_commit_delay = 1000,
+  debounce_ms = 1000,
+},
 ```

-When `auto_commit_journal` is enabled, saving any file inside your journal directory will automatically git add and git commit your entire journal with a timestamp as the message. *Note that we are committing the entire journal to avoid the complexity of gracefully handling files being deleted or renamed.*
+When `git.auto_commit` is enabled, saving any file inside your journal directory will automatically git add and git commit your entire journal with a timestamp as the message. *Note that we are committing the entire journal to avoid the complexity of gracefully handling files being deleted or renamed.*

-There is a debounce to prevent multiple commits for rapid writes, e.g. when using `:wa` that defaults to 1000ms but can be configured using `auto_commit_delay`.
+There is a debounce to prevent multiple commits for rapid writes, e.g. when using `:wa` that defaults to 1000ms but can be configured using `git.debounce_ms`.

-When `auto_push_journal` is enabled, `git push` will automatically run after the commit is created.
+When `git.auto_push` is enabled, `git push` will automatically run after the commit is created.

 ## Configuration

 No configuration is necessary for bujo.nvim to work out of the box.
 By default, it will create weekly spreads in the `~/.journal` directory.
-You can see the default settings in [config.lua](/lua/bujo/config.lua), and override any of them in your setup:
+You can see the default settings in [config.lua](/lua/bujo/config.lua), and override any of them in your setup.

+If you would like to disable any of the default keybinds, simply set their value to `false`.

 Using [lazy.nvim](https://github.com/folke/lazy.nvim):
 ```